mscurtescu/secevent/draft-scurtescu-secevent-risc-use-cases.md

     name: Marius Scurtescu
     organization: Google
     email: mscurtescu@google.com
- -
-    ins: P. Hunt
-    name: Phil Hunt
-    organization: Oracle Corporation
-    email: phil.hunt@yahoo.com

 --- abstract

-This document describes the use cases for security events and helps with defining the requirements for token format and event distribution.
+This document describes the RISC use cases for security events and helps with defining the requirements for token format and event distribution.